Industrials Stock With High Quality Risk/Reward

 Sources: New Constructs, LLC and company filings

-In addition to NOPAT growth, Knoll has generated a cumulative $85 million (6% of market cap) in free cash flow (NYSE:FCF) over the past five years.
+In addition to NOPAT growth, Knoll has generated a cumulative $85 million (6% of market cap) in free cash flow (FCF) over the past five years.
 Knoll has also exhibited good stewardship of capital amidst multiple acquisitions aimed at diversifying the business.
 Since 2013, Knoll has improved its return on invested capital (ROIC) from 7% to 11%, per Figure 2.

 Figure 2: Knoll's Good Stewardship of Capital